 Since both the .458 Lott and the .458 Winchester Magnum are intended for a specific niche in the hunting community, neither is extremely popular in absolute terms and can’t hold a candle to the popularity of cartridges like the .270 Winchester or .30-06.

 That said, both are pretty common choices among hunters pursuing dangerous game who need a heavy hitting rifle.
 For that reason, several of the big ammunition manufacturers who cater to those sort of hunters manufacture ammunition for both cartridges.

-Most notably, this list includes Barnes with their VOR-TX Safari line (loaded with TSX bullets), Federal Premium with their Cape Shok line (loaded with Trophy Bonded Bear Claw and Sledgehammer, Swift A-Frame, and Woodleigh Hydro Solid bullets), Hornady with their Dangerous Game line (loaded with DGX Bonded and DGX Solid bullets), Norma with their African PH line (loaded with Woodleigh FMJ and Soft Nose bullets) Nosler with their Safari line (loaded with Partition and Safari Solid bullets), and Swift with their (loaded with A-Frame and Break-Away Solid bullets).
+Most notably, this list includes Barnes with their VOR-TX Safari line (loaded with TSX bullets), Federal Premium with their Cape Shok line (loaded with Trophy Bonded Bear Claw and Sledgehammer, Swift A-Frame, and Woodleigh Hydro Solid bullets), Hornady with their Dangerous Game line (loaded with DGX Bonded and DGS Solid bullets), Norma with their African PH line (loaded with Woodleigh FMJ and Soft Nose bullets) Nosler with their Safari line (loaded with Partition and Safari Solid bullets), and Swift (loaded with A-Frame and Break-Away Solid bullets).

 While they’re both usually much more expensive than smaller bore centerfire rifle hunting ammo, .458 Win Mag ammo is generally moderately cheaper than .458 Lott ammo.
 That said, factory ammo for both cartridges typically costs $100-200 for a box of 20.